Sinusitis and How Salt Therapy Can Help

 Sinuses have several functions, for example: making the incoming air warmer and helping in the formation of different sounds.
 If the sinuses get inflamed and infected and the condition lasts less than four weeks, it is called acute sinusitis.
 If acute sinusitis becomes persistent and symptoms last longer than three months it has progressed into chronic sinusitis.
 Sinusitis can get from a minor annoyance to a serious condition – chronic sinusitis – that could require surgery if not treated properly!

-A few of the symptoms you may have associated with sinusitis are stuffy nose, headache and thick nasal secretions of colours like green, yellow, or blood-tinged.
+A few of the symptoms you may have associated with sinusitis are stuffy nose, headache and thick nasal secretions of colors like green, yellow, or blood-tinged.

-Prescription drugs like decongestants or antibiotics bring relief only temporary but have unhealthy side effects.
+Prescription drugs like decongestants or antibiotics bring relief only temporarily but have unhealthy side effects.
 Sometimes the only prescribed treatment is surgery, which is usually not the most successful either.

-Risk factors in sinus infection are allergic rhinitis or nasal allergy (hay fever), nasal polyps, congenital nasal abnormalities (deviation of septum), cystic fibrosis, asthma, smoking, people with poor immune system.
+Risk factors in sinus infection are allergic rhinitis or nasal allergy (hay fever), nasal polyps, congenital nasal abnormalities (deviation of the septum), cystic fibrosis, asthma, smoking, people with the poor immune system.

 Salt Therapy can help in sinusitis by killing bacteria, reducing the IgE levels (which means that the immune system becomes less oversensitive), fluidizing and clearing the mucus and diminishing the risk factors.